great-expectations/great_expectations/docs/guides/expectations/how_to_use_self_initializing_expectations.md

 This guide assumes that you are creating and editing expectations in a Jupyter Notebook.
 This process is covered in the guide: [How to create and edit expectations with instant feedback from a sample batch of data](./how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md).

-Additionally, this guide assumes that you are using a multi-batch Batch Request to provide your sample data.
+Additionally, this guide assumes that you are using a multi-batch <TechnicalTag tag="batch_request" text="Batch Request" /> to provide your sample data.
 (Self-initializing Expectations will work when run on a single Batch, but they really shine when run on multiple Batches that would have otherwise needed to be individually processed if a manual aproach were taken.)

 ### 1. Determine if your Expectation is self-initializing